Some songs remind me of my characters, others I'm just going to post because I like. But this one... This sums up my whole life.

 “But I wanna go now!” they said together.

 Now.
 Everything always had to happen now.
-Savannah had written in her journal that if they had the chance, her siblings would live their whole lives in a single moment.
+Savannah once wrote in her journal that given the chance, her siblings would live their whole lives in a single moment.

 The family piled into the car.
 Ashley was the last one inside.
 She was the youngest in the family, at five.
 Unfortunately for Savannah, Ashley sat next to her, chattering away the whole time about all the things she wanted at the mall.